JamesAlexanderHill/auth-suite/README.md

 Server SDK will support decorating the authServer instance with plugins, routes, middleware and API methods.
 Client SDK will support decorating the auth client instance with plugins and API methods.

-Plugins themselves will be instances of an authServer or authClient (heavily inspired by ElysiaJS).
-So they can be packaged as standalone plugins that extended an authClient or authServer instance in a modular way.
+Server plugins will extend an abstract and define methods registerApi, registerRoutes and registerMiddleware.
+These methods will have the current authServer instance as a parameter and will return utility builder instances like ApiBuilder

 ## High-level API